dokku/dokku/README.md

 ## Support

-You can use [GitHub Issues](https://github.com/dokku/dokku/issues), check [Troubleshooting](https://dokku.com/docs/getting-started/troubleshooting/) in the documentation, or join us on [freenode in #dokku](https://webchat.freenode.net/?channels=%23dokku).
+You can use [GitHub Issues](https://github.com/dokku/dokku/issues), check [Troubleshooting](https://dokku.com/docs/getting-started/troubleshooting/) in the documentation, or join us on [Gliderlabs Slack in the #dokku channel](https://glider-slackin.herokuapp.com/).

 ## Contribution

-After checking [GitHub Issues](https://github.com/dokku/dokku/issues), the [Troubleshooting Guide](https://dokku.com/docs/getting-started/troubleshooting/) or having a chat with us on [freenode in #dokku](https://webchat.freenode.net/?channels=%23dokku), feel free to fork and create a Pull Request.
+After checking [GitHub Issues](https://github.com/dokku/dokku/issues), the [Troubleshooting Guide](https://dokku.com/docs/getting-started/troubleshooting/) or having a chat with us on [Gliderlabs Slack in the #dokku channel](https://glider-slackin.herokuapp.com/), feel free to fork and create a Pull Request.

 While we may not merge your PR as is, they serve to start conversations and improve the general Dokku experience for all users.